Simba256/ExtremeTypist/README.md

 - Logs into your Monkeytype account using Selenium WebDriver.
 - "Types" at a superhuman speed to break all the records.
 - Get to the top of the leaderboard in no time (as a joke of course).
+- Eligible for the leaderboard by simulating 2 hours of typing (we've got that covered!).

 ## Disclaimer ⚠️
 This script is for educational and entertainment purposes only.
 Please use it responsibly.
 Cheating ruins the fun for others, and Monkeytype is a site where people challenge themselves to improve their typing skills.
 Use at your own risk!